danieltjw/aifutures/README.md

     - [humans will not be able to compete with AIs](#artificial-super-intelligence)

 - AI trained to harm other humans (physically or mentally), may start to apply it to all humans instead or a particular group
+    - it may generalise that humans are more alike than different

 Counter-intuitively, the best solution may be to teach a AI that humans are not the best role models and provide it opportunities to unlearn and relearn.